valevo/SABIO/frontend_notes.md

 # Questions/Remarks

- - if a certain object parameter is used for search (e.g. Department=Afrika), should that parameter (=Department) temporarily be removed as an x-axis sorting variable? (since all points will have the same position) -> can be done backend
+ - if a certain object parameter is used for search (e.g. Department=Afrika), should that parameter (=Department) temporarily be removed as an x-axis sorting variable? (since all points will have the same position)
-  -> removing might cause confusion
+  => can be done backend
-  -> take no action
+  => removing might cause confusion, not taking action

  - should the /examples route be /examples/{datasetID}?
-   -> no
+   => no, so that examples from different datasets can be shown

- - is selection of multiple items useful? if so, what would that do/imply?
+ - is selection of multiple items useful? if so, what would that do/imply?  ] -> might be good for (min, avg, max) and bias score indicators
-   -> might be good for (min, avg, max) and bias score indicators
+   -> more of a point for discussion & for future work
-   -> more of a point for discussion & for future work => skip
+   => skip for now

  - normalisation: what normalising function does the frontend apply?
    -> especially on the indicator scores